Have a marketable idea?

 Successful Student Startups

-Undergraduate Entrepreneurs - A standout project from 2022’s annual Engineering Design Day event was Tastee Tape, an edible adhesive that keeps your burrito wrapped tightly.
-Garnering attention from Newsweek, NBC, and Jimmy Fallon, the team of student entrepreneurs are in the process of patenting the technology.
+Undergraduate Entrepreneurs - A standout team of student entrepreneurs from 2022’s annual Engineering Design Day invented Tastee Tape, an edible adhesive that keeps your burrito wrapped tightly, garnering attention from Newsweek, NBC, and Jimmy Fallon.

 By the Numbers